mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 + `ALU` output-enable, `PC` write-enable.

 And so it continues.
-Notice that even a basic instruction like addition requires at least eight cycles.
+Notice that even a basic instruction like addition requires at least eight cycles---likely more, as the control logic has to determine which operations to perform in each step.
 There are some easy optimisations like adding a separate connection from `MEM` to `CTRL` and read the instruction address straight from the bus instead, or to add specialised hardware to increment `PC`.

 === Microarchitecture vs. Big A Architecture